TesrabNetwork/tesrab.network/whitepaper/README.md

 ## 4. Tesradex Launch and Algorithm

 Tesrab Network announced Tesradex on October 31, 2017[11] and released binaries for mining on Jan 3, 2018,[12] the respective ninth anniversary of the announcement and launch of Bitcoin.
-Tesrab Network is the bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
+Tesradex is the bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
 This will be accomplished in phases which build upon each other.

 \- In progress